 - For a Simple Gateway step, select the user function(s) that can approve the step.

 - For a Gateway step, select the appropriate routing table category for the step.

 - (Optional) Select the Lock Object check box to lock the contract at this step so that no further edits can be made.

-- (Optional) Click in the Contract Status list to activate it, and select the new status that Novatus should assign to the contract when this step is completed.
+- (Optional) Click in the Contract Status list to activate it, and select the new status that Conga Contracts (formerly Novatus) should assign to the contract when this step is completed.

 To re-order the steps in the template, click on a step record to select it, and then drag-and-drop the step to the desired position in the list.
 If you are successfully moving the step, the prompt displays.

 - Click on any Gateway or Simple Gateway step to display a Declined Step and an Approved Step list.

 - In the Declined Step list, select the number of the step that should be repeated if the Gateway step is not approved.

 - In the Approved Step list, select the number of the step that should be performed next if the Gateway step is approved.